pdf-association/arlington-pdf-model/README.md

 A single key in a dictionary can often be of different types.
 A common example is when a key is either a dictionary or an array of dictionaries.
 In this case **Type** would be defined as `array;dictionary`.
 Types are always stored in alphabetical order in the 2nd column using SEMI-COLON (`;`) separators.

-These Linux commands lists all combinations of "Types" used in PDF:
+These Linux commands lists all combinations of the Arlington types used in PDF:

 ```
 cut -f 2 *.tsv | sort | uniq